matthewhague/sat-css-tool/README.md

     ./z3

-runs the Z3 model checker.
+runs the Z3 SMT solver.
 For example, this can be a simlink to the Z3 installed on your machine.

 The tool uses Z3 v4.5.
 There have recently been changes to the Z3 API